Donald Horne: Career

 Horne began his career in journalism and worked for a number of Frank Packer's publications, first as a journalist for The Telegraph, then editor of the magazine Weekend, and later the fortnightly intellectual periodical The Observer (1958–61).
 As editor of the flagship magazine The Bulletin (1961–62 and 1967–72), he removed the magazine's long standing motto "Australia for the White Man".
 He was co-editor of Quadrant magazine (1964–66).

 Appointed as a Senior Research Fellow at the University of New South Wales in 1973, Horne was promoted as a professor of political science in 1984, a member of the University Council between 1983–1986 and Chairman of the Faculty of Arts between 1982 and 1986, retiring as emeritus professor.
 Between 1992 and 1995, Horne served as Chancellor of the University of Canberra.

 He also worked on writing, arts and citizenship boards and was an executive member of the Australian Constitutional Commission.
-He was Chairman of the Australia Council from 1985-1990.
+He was Chairman of the Australia Council from 1985 to 1990.

 Despite initial conservative views, he was unorthodox and independent-minded, without a consistent political allegiance.
 He was, however, known through much of his public career for his republicanism, a more independent national self-image, his advocacy for the importance of the arts, and a raising in standards of public debate.

 He was still giving media interviews up to the last year of his life, when he died as a result of pulmonary fibrosis after a long illness.
 His wife and editor, Myfanwy Horne (the daughter of journalist Ross Gollan), later completed his part-written manuscript, published as Dying: a memoir in 2007.

 Honours and legacy

-In 1982, Professor Horne was appointed an Officer of the Order of Australia for service to literature; and in 2001 was presented with the Centenary Medal for service to the Centenary of Federation celebrations in New South Wales.
+In 1982, Professor Horne was appointed an Officer of the Order of Australia (AO) for service to literature; and in 2001 was presented with the Centenary Medal for service to the Centenary of Federation celebrations in New South Wales.

 He was named as one of Australia's Living National Treasures in 1997, the year of the list's inauguration, by the National Trust.

 Horne was conferred with degrees honoris causa by a number of Australian academic institutions, including Griffith University (Doctor of the University), University of New South Wales (Doctor of Letters), University of Canberra (Doctor of the University), the Australian Academy of the Humanities (Fellow), and the University of Sydney (Honorary Doctorate: 2005).

-In 2002 he was the recipient of the Australian Humanist of the Year award for his strong advocacy of liberal democracy, multiculturalism, tolerance, republicanism and the recognition of indigenes as Australia’s first people.
+In 2002 he was the recipient of the Australian Humanist of the Year award for his strong advocacy of liberal democracy, multiculturalism, tolerance, republicanism and the recognition of indigenes as Australia's first people.

 In 2008, the University of Canberra announced the establishment of the Donald Horne Institute for Cultural Heritage.

 In 2016, The Saturday Paper and Aēsop jointly announced the creation of the Horne Prize for essay writing.

 In 2017 La Trobe University Press published Donald Horne: Selected Writings, edited by his son Nick.